 How Does Machine Learning Help Businesses?

 Machine learning helps businesses in various ways by leveraging data and automation.
-Here’s a breakdown of how machine learning benefits businesses:
+Here’s a breakdown of how ML benefits businesses:

 - Data-driven Insights: ML helps businesses sift through mountains of data to find valuable insights.
 For example, a retail store can use machine learning to understand which products sell best in different seasons, allowing them to stock inventory accordingly.